flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - It could run on SSO? ;)
         - C: agreed, lot of information missing from docs
 - [[fedipact]]
-    - already covered partly below
+    - already covered partly above

 ## 2023-12-04